jmilewski/insight-project/README.md

 ## Introduction

-The goal of this project is to use Ethereum blockchain data to measure real-time changes in the intrinsic value of network, which can be used to predict Ether prices.
+The goal of this project is to use blockchain data to measure real-time changes in the intrinsic value of the Ethereum platform.
 The intrinsic value is proxied by computing a Price-to-Metcalfe Ratio (PMR).
 The relative change in PMR can potentially be used as a leading indicator for cryptocurrency investing and risk management.

 #### Price-to-Metcalf Ratio